 Understanding Synthetic Context Extension via Retrieval Heads

-Xinyu Zhao, Fangcong Yin, Greg Durrett. arXiv 2024.
+Xinyu Zhao, Fangcong Yin, Greg Durrett.
+Proceedings of ICML 2025.

 To CoT or not to CoT?
 Chain-of-thought helps mainly on math and symbolic reasoning